 14. Tap Back Into Your Creative Side

-Creativity is something that you might not think of as a form of self-care, but it’s one of those activities that people loved to engage in after they stop drinking and want to get in touch with their deeper selves.
+Creativity is something that you might not think of as a form of self-care, but it’s one of those activities that people loved to engage in after getting sober and getting in touch with their deeper selves.
 To get creative, there are lots of options.
 You can journal, try a coloring book, do some writing, paint, or even try photography.
-And don’t worry, you don’t need a fancy camera for it—just your phone and some time outside.
+And don’t worry, you don’t need a fancy camera for it — just your phone and some time outside.

 15. And, of Course, Reading

 It’s not self-care Sunday if you’re not doing some reading, at least in my house.
-May we suggest some powerful recovery memoirs?
+It seems that a lot of Temper readers feel the same, too.
+May we suggest some powerful women’s recovery memoirs?
 You won’t regret it.

 * * *

-There are a lot of things you can do to take care of yourself while you're trying to quit drinking but the most important thing you can do is take time for yourself, period.
-Sober self-care is crucial in order to keep you going in your journey to become alcohol-free.
+There are a lot of things you can do to take care of yourself in sobriety but the most important thing you can do is take time for yourself, period.
+Sober self-care is crucial in order to keep your recovery strong.
 Whether you choose one of the activities above or something else, don’t forget to do some self-care daily.
 And yes, we do mean on days other than Sunday!